biolink/biolink-model/docs/VariantToThingAssociationMixin.md

 ## Mixin for

  * [VariantToDiseaseAssociation](VariantToDiseaseAssociation.md) (mixin)
+ * [VariantToGeneAssociation](VariantToGeneAssociation.md) (mixin)  - An association between a variant and a gene, where the variant has a genetic association with the gene (i.e. is in linkage disequilibrium)
  * [VariantToPhenotypicFeatureAssociation](VariantToPhenotypicFeatureAssociation.md) (mixin)
  * [VariantToPopulationAssociation](VariantToPopulationAssociation.md) (mixin)  - An association between a variant and a population, where the variant has particular frequency in the population